Roller hockey (quad): Rink

 The rink has usually a polished wooden surface, but any flat, non-abrasive and non-slippery material such as treated cement is acceptable.
 Likewise, it is allowed for rink owners to put advertisements in the playing area, as long as they don't interfere with ball or skate motion, which includes both physically (must be at exactly the same level as the remaining area) and visually (dark colours or any other pattern which can mask the ball).

-There are three standard rink sizes: 34x17 meters (minimum), 40x20 meters, and 44x22 meters (maximum).
+There are three standard rink sizes: 34×17 meters (minimum), 40×20 meters (handball/futsal field), and 44×22 meters (maximum).
 Rinks can also be any size between the minimum and maximum values that has a 2:1 size ratio with a 10% margin of error.

 The rink has rounded corners (1 m radius) and is surrounded by a 1 m wall.
 The wall also has a wooden base 2 cm wide and at least 20 cm high.
 Behind the goals there is a 4 m high net, even if there are no stands (to avoid the ball bouncing back from a wall and hitting a player).
 If the ball hits the net, it's considered to be out of bounds.

 The markings are simple.
 The halfway line divides the rink into halves, and 22 m from the end wall an "anti-play" line is painted.
-The area is a 9x5.4 meters rectangle, placed from 2.7 to 3.3 m ahead of the end table.
+The area is a 9×5.4 meters rectangle, placed from 2.7 to 3.3 m ahead of the end table.
 It has a protection area for goalkeepers, a half-circle with 1.5 m radius.
 All markings are 8 cm in width.
 The goal (painted in fluorescent orange) is 105 cm high by 170 cm wide.
 Inside the goal there is a thick net and a bar close to ground to trap the ball inside (before, two extra referees stayed behind the goal to judge goal decisions), and 92 cm deep.
 While not attached to the ground, it is extremely heavy to prevent movement.